psamuels00/artwork/README.md

 - add support for dark backgrounds, esp to use black for The Demo
 - maybe add Next/Prev buttons to bottom of project pages
 - maybe transition page loads more smoothly
+- make sure the footer is always at the bottom of the page, eg, see About in full window mode

 **Refactor code**
 - maybe build portfolio menu from data in projects.js, including new ordering options